coateds/DevOpsOnWindows/UsingLinux.md

   * ip addr show, ifconfig
 * `~/.bash_history`
 * tar, bunzip2 (.bz2), gzip (.gz)
-* directory could to which add files so that a newly created user will automatically have them when they first log in  --  /etc/skel
 * useradd swtches!
 * The 'who' and 'w' commands will list currently logged in users
 * two primary Dev models Bazaar and Cathedral Models (Bazaar is less structured)